-- a) Write a C program which copies one file to another. - b) Write a C program to count the number of characters and number of lines in a file.

-At the end of the semester the student has to submit a Mini-Project on Computer Programming.
+- a) Write a C program which copies one file to another. - b) Write a C program to count the number of characters and number of lines in a file. - c) Write a C Program to merge two files into a third file.
+The names of the files must be entered using command line arguments. - At the end of the semester the student has to submit a Mini-Project on Computer Programming.
 The list of Mini-Projects is available in the department.

-- 1. Programming in C, Reema Thareja, OXFORD . - 2.
+- 1. Programming in C, Reema Thareja, OXFORD. - 2.
 The C programming Language by Dennis Richie and Brian Kernighan 2nd ed..